 - His clucks take on sort of a low minor tone that swing up at the end.
 They're often chopped in sound and may be directed to hens, which is innocuous, so see the warning on the last item and apply it to this too.

-If you see these signs, start the same protocol as described in the familiarity based aggression section.
-Treat it about as severely as an actual attack.
+If I see these signs, I start the same protocol as described in the familiarity based aggression section.
+I treat it about as severely as an actual attack.
 I have prevented a few birds from going bad this way, including a Svarthöna cockerel that I was thankful that I could keep.
 He started displaying those signs above at about six months of age after admittedly being raised until then with rather lax methods.
-I immediately chased him two metres away (I didn't have enough time left before I thought he would attack to ease him into that distance gradually) and never let him get closer for a few months.
+I chased him two metres away (I didn't have enough time left before I thought he would attack to ease him into that distance gradually) and never let him get closer for a few months.
 No exceptions.
 He completely dropped all signs of aggression and became a model bird, not even looking askance in my direction.
 After a while, I gradually reduced that bubble size and let him become a bit friendlier again.
-Slowly is the key here, you can't just drop this one day and expect to be able to handle him easily.
+Slowly is the key here, I can't just drop this one day and expect to be able to handle him easily.
 By the time he was a year old, I had reduced that bubble size to nearly nothing and he was perfectly behaved.
 He turned into one of my most respectful yet tame cocks and he was trustworthy around even children.
 Quite a change from a bird that acted ready to take an eye out.

 - The bird moves his head around a lot and flips his wattles back and forth.
 Learn 'normal' and then you can note all these things.

 Here are some photo comparisons of aggressive and non-aggressive cockerels.